Today's Articles

 Fort Apollonia

 *Fort Apollonia was established on this date in 1655.
-It was used during the Middle Passage; its name Apollonia was given by a Portuguese explorer who sighted the place on the Feast of Saint Apollonia on this month and day in History.
+It was used during the Middle Passage; its name, Apollonia, was given by a Portuguese explorer who sighted the place on the Feast of Saint Apollonia on this month and day in History.

-Four years later, however, in April 1872, the fort was, along with the entire Dutch Gold Coast, again transferred to the United Kingdom, as per the Gold Coast treaty of 1871.
+Four years later, however, in April 1872, the Fort was again transferred to the United Kingdom, along with the entire Dutch Gold Coast, as per the Gold Coast Treaty of 1871.
 After the British bombed the Fort in 1873 on the attack of Beyin on account of its coalition with the Ashanti.
 It was rehabilitated in 1962 and completed in 1968 by the Ghana Museums and Monuments Board.
 Fort Apollonia was reopened in 2010.

 New Poem Each Day